Pieces (EP): Composition

 "Drama" was written when IU was 20 for a friend who was feeling down after experiencing a break up with her boyfriend.
 IU started making "Next Stop" when she was 25 and completed it at 26, writing the second verse taking inspiration from the character Lee Ji-an, who she played in My Mister.
 The song talks about waiting for someone without any promise of meeting, and the meaning is that there is a train stop between Lee Ji-eun and Lee Ji-an.

 "Winter Sleep" commemorates the deaths of loved ones with metaphors that connect to the four seasons, telling the story of the first year without them and concluding with a farewell.
-IU started making it at 27 and finished it at 29 after having lived through important separations, thinking about what remained in the world once a person passed away.
+IU started making it at 27 and finished it at 29 after having lived through important separations, thinking about what remained in the world once a person died.
 "You" was written at 24 during a few days' stay in the mountains to shoot Moon Lovers: Scarlet Heart Ryeo, and talks about missing her upstairs resident friend, actress Yoo In-na.
 The song is placed between Chat-Shire (2015) and Palette (2017), in the year in which the singer took a break after 14 years of activity, and that acted as a stepping stone for her to mature.

 The disc is closed by "Love Letter", written between 26 and 28, and was listed on Jung Sung-hwan's extended play Five Words Left Unsaid.
 The lyrics were written as a love letter left by an elderly person to their partner before dying, and the last verse, "More than anywhere else, I'll stay inside you" (어디보다 그대 안에 나 머물러 있다오), was the starting point for "Epilogue", the final song in IU's fifth album, Lilac.

 About Pieces, the singer declared: "These songs are individually precious to me and a part of my memories, but rather than a complete picture on their own, I think it is more appropriate to describe them as pieces that make up an image.
 Thus, these five songs put together form a complete picture."